Singapore Inflation Rate Slows to 0.2% in March

 On the other hand, cost fell for transport (-0.5 percent from 0.6 percent), largely due to a 0.6 percent drop in private road transport and a 1.1 percent decrease in public road transport.
 Also, cost dropped further for housing & utilities (-2 percent from -2.1 percent, mainly due to a 3.4 percent decline in accomodation) and communication (-0.3 percent from -0.1 percent).

-Core consumer prices which exclude costs of accommodation and private road transport, rose 1.4 percent, compared to an upwardly revised 1.5 percent gain in December and in line with market expectations.
+Core consumer prices which exclude costs of accommodation and private road transport, increased by 1.5 percent, following a 1.7. percent gain in February and slightly below expectations of 1.7 percent.

-On a month-on-month basis, consumer prices went down 0.2 percent, after decreasing by 0.1 percent in a month earlier.
+On a month-on-month basis, consumer prices declined by 0.2 percent in March, reversing from a 0.5 percent rise in a month earlier.